 Probably not.
-We will refund your deposit only if you apply and there are no more openings.
+We will refund your deposit only if you apply and there are no more openings or if camp is canceled.
 If you are accepted to camp and then cancel, your deposit goes into our scholarship fund to assist those with financial needs.
 Any additional payments will be refunded if a camper cancels at least 30 days before camp.
 If a cancellation occurs less than 30 days, all payments are forfeited and put into our scholarship fund.

 HOW MANY CAMPERS DO YOU ACCEPT?